hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

   c.
 In the bottom left quadrant of the canvas<br/>
   d.
 In the top left quadrant of the canvas<br/>

-  Ans:
+  Ans: b<br/>
+  Explanation: In the canvas coordinate system, the X axis is horizontal, directed to the right, and the Y axis is vertical, directed downwards.
+The (300, 100) position is located in the top right quadrant of the canvas.

 4. Prepare your backpack

-  What is absolutely necessary to do before drawing in a canvas?
+  What is __absolutely necessary__ to do before drawing in a canvas?
 (4 correct answers.)

   a.
 Declare a canvas element in the HTML code.<br/>
   b.
 Add CSS rules for drawing a border around the canvas.<br/>